Undergrad research opportunities

-Membership in the American Economic Association includes subscription to seven journals and a reduced rate for registration at the annual meeting.
-The journals are the American Economic Review, the Journal of Economic Literature, the Journal of Economic Perspectives, the American Economic Journal: Macroeconomics, the American Economic Journal: Microeconomics, the American Economic Journal: Economic Policy, and the American Economic Journal: Applied Economics, AEA Papers and Proceedings, and American Economic Review: Insights.
-The American Economic Review is published monthly and the other journals appear quarterly, with a fifth issue of the American Economic Review in May publishing selected essays from the annual meetings.
-The next annual meeting is January 6-8, 2017 in Chicago.
+Membership in the American Economic Association includes subscription to nine journals and a reduced rate for registration at the annual meeting.
+The journals are the American Economic Review, the Journal of Economic Literature, the Journal of Economic Perspectives, the American Economic Journal: Macroeconomics, the American Economic Journal: Microeconomics, the American Economic Journal: Economic Policy, the American Economic Journal: Applied Economics, AEA Papers and Proceedings, and American Economic Review: Insights.
+The American Economic Review is published monthly and the other journals appear quarterly, with the exception of AEA Papers and Proceedings, which is published once a year in May.
+The next annual meeting is January 4-6, 2019 in Atlanta.
 More than 10,000 economists from all over the world attend the meetings.
 There is also a job market for economists.

 Committee on the Status of Women in the Economics Profession

 CSWEP, an arm of the American Economic Association, publishes a newsletter containing information that helps women keep up-to-date about what is happening in the profession.

 Omicron Delta Epsilon

 ODE is an honorary society of economics students, organized as chapters at participating campuses.
 ODE honors "achievement in economics worldwide" and publishes The American Economist.